+Ten Seconds

-- 2. Ten Seconds - a.
+- a.
 The Blue goalkeeper has not yet cleared the ball and the official's count is 7 seconds.
 Blue calls a possession timeout.
-How is play restarted?

-Restart: The Blue goalkeeper has possession in her goal circle with 3 more seconds left to clear the ball.
-(NFHS b.
+How is play restarted? - Restart: The Blue goalkeeper has possession in her goal circle with 3 more seconds left to clear the ball.
+(NFHS Rules book, 7.2.1 SITUATION C) - b.
 The Blue goalkeeper has not yet cleared the ball and the official's count is 5 seconds.
 The White team commits a goal circle foul.
-How is play restarted?
+How is play restarted? - Restart: The offending White team player is 4m behind the goal circle.
+The goalkeeper has possession in her goal circle.
+When the official whistles to restart play, the goalkeeper has 10 seconds to clear the ball. - 3.
+Clearing and Re-entering